SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 That's the gap nobody warns you about.

-Once a vehicle enters the impound-to-auction pipeline, sentiment has no standing.
+Sentiment has no standing once a vehicle enters the impound-to-auction pipeline.
 You don't get credit for the work you put into it, the miles you've logged, or the fact that you know exactly what that rattle at 2,800 RPM means.
 You get a lot number and a bidding window — competing against strangers, dealers, and flippers who have no attachment and therefore no ceiling on cold logic.
+They are not emotionally compromised.
+You are.
+That asymmetry matters.

 This isn't paranoia.
-It's the same energy you put into maintaining the thing.
+It's the same energy you already put into the car itself.
 You changed the oil on schedule.
 You kept the registration current.
+You knew when the tires needed replacing before they told you.
 Extend that attention to the legal exposure too.

 The people who get their cars back are the ones who moved fast, knew the rules, and showed up.
 The people who don't are the ones who assumed the process would be fair because they hadn't done anything wrong.